anton-kuptsov/HiveOS-NVIDIA-GPU-autofan-2.0/README.md

 Now follow the on-screen instructions step-by-step:
 - setup settings (or leave default)
-- run script in GHOST mode (like service) by printing "y"
+- run script in GHOST mode (like service)

 # Settings
  - ```DELAY``` - time delay for fan control (in seconds)